cs-ed/ed-tech-plan-megfontaine/README.md

 # Educational Technology Plan

-Provide a brief description of the purpose of your educational technology Plan
+The following is an outline of the technology implementation plan for a high school computer science course.

 ## Context